Putin marks 63rd birthday with ice hockey match, Syria war briefing

-SOCHI, Russia (Reuters) - Russian President Vladimir Putin marked his 63rd birthday on Wednesday in his favorite Black Sea resort of Sochi by taking part in an ice hockey match and holding a briefing on his country’s military campaign in Syria.
+SOCHI, Russia, Oct 7 (Reuters) - Russian President Vladimir Putin marked his 63rd birthday on Wednesday in his favourite Black Sea resort of Sochi by taking part in an ice hockey match and holding a briefing on his country’s military campaign in Syria.

 The losing team included old friends of Putin, including some of the wealthiest businessmen in Russia.